maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/28-napa-county-registrar-of-voters/all-elections/en/voting-basics/vote-disabilities.md

 #### Accessible Voting Places

-All Vote Centers are required to be accessible to people with disabilities.
+All Vote Centers will be ADA compliant, and Elections personnel will be on site to assist voters with specific needs.

 #### Accessible Voting Equipment